bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 * Set up react scaffolding using [create-react-app](https://github.com/facebook/create-react-app) and get familiar with redux
 * (Crucial work!)Set up [ChRIS store UI](https://github.com/FNNDSC/ChRIS_store_ui) by using redux and then look at replacing [undux](https://github.com/bcherny/undux) with redux in chris store UI, which is a light version of redux
-* Build new front end component for visulization of brain volum callculation from multiple-party computation
+* Build new front end component for visulization of brain volume calculation from multiple-party computation
 * Privilege management and data access, design different data pipelines using ChRIS RESTful APIS

 ## 2. Scope and Features
-Basically, the scope of project targets at medical/neuroscience researchers focusing on analysis of brain imagery, specifically for the demo we're working on its researchers interested in comparing the volumes of specific brain structures across different groups of patients at different medical institutions.
+Basically, the scope of project targets at medical/neuroscience researchers focusing on the analysis of brain imagery, specifically for the demo we're working on its researchers interested in comparing the volumes of specific brain structures across different groups of patients at different medical institutions.
-What will not covered are doctors treating specific patients who are patient-focused.
+What will not be covered are doctors treating specific patients who are patient-focused.
 Features of the project:
 * Performance: This project really cares about performance and speed of the data, which is a main concern for the project
 * Extensibility: Provides an extendable interface that allows third-party service plugin